How to get into an Ivy League School

 These prestigious Ivy League colleges, or schools, have produced countless number of tech geniuses, fortune 500 CEOs and young startup founders, including Crimson’s very own founder, Jamie Beaton, who graduated from Harvard!

-While the Ivy League admissions process can be extremely difficult, once admitted the rewards are plentiful, exposing you to a world of opportunity you may never have imagined existed.
+While the can be extremely difficult, once admitted the rewards are plentiful, exposing you to a world of opportunity you may never have imagined existed.

 At the end of the day, that one word – opportunity – sums up the Ivy League difference.